-Creating a kitchen that is mid-century modern inspired is a fun way to add life and a little quirkiness to the space, even if the goal is just to add a few mid-century modern touches.
+Creating a mid-century modern kitchen is a fun way to add life and a little quirkiness to the space, even if the goal is just to add a few mid-century modern touches.

 Mid-century modern design became popular during the 1940s, following the Second World War, and has been considered a timeless style since.
 With so many young families building and buying their first homes after the war, the design reflects the booming economy and optimistic outlook.

 It was appealing to many because it allowed for more freedom than other design styles, such as traditional.
-Additionally, homeowners wanted more efficient and functional designs and coveted new materials and textures resulting from advances in technology.
+Additionally, homeowners wanted more efficient and functional designs and coveted new materials and textures resulting from technological advances.

 During this time, floor plans in the new house were designed with a purpose.
 In addition, multipurpose furniture helped conserve space, and pieces could be stacked or nested to conserve space further.
 This style of interior design focuses on the functionality of the space.

-Similar to Scandinavian design, which rose in popularity around the same time, mid-century modern design does not have any clutter or ornamentation.
-Instead, the décor is streamlined—practical and durable but also incorporates vintage styling.
-In addition, it highlights the materials used with a focus on their function.
+Instead, the décor is streamlined—practical and durable but also incorporating vintage styling.
+It highlights the materials used, focusing on their function.

 Mid-century modern design was a catalyst for open floor plan concepts, but the kitchens of that era were nowhere near the size of kitchens today.
 True mid-century kitchens are galley style with one long space of counter running down each side.
 That is why this style of kitchen works in any size.